JPG-lab/JPG-lab.github.io/index.md

 - Modelling HIV in UK.
 Work co-lead by myself and a collaborator at Queen Mary University London applied statistical analysis to evaluate the effect of post-trial nurse-led enhanced primary care testing for HIV.
 The longitudinal analysis was published in [EClinical Medicine](https://www.thelancet.com/pdfs/journals/eclinm/PIIS2589-5370(19)30234-2.pdf).
 The cross-sectional analysis is currently being prepared for publication with a preprint available soon.
 - Modelling childhood vaccine-preventable diseases.
 I recently led work funded by the Department of Health and Social Care, and working with Prof Martin Utley within UCL, to develop a novel formal method to evaluate the impact of vaccination changes to one aspect of the programme across an entire vaccine programme.
 The study was publlished in [Vaccine](https://pubmed.ncbi.nlm.nih.gov/30055970/)
 - Optima Model.
 Since 2015 I am part of the [Optima Consortium for Decision Science](http://optimamodel.com) working accross different models to determine how to optimally allocate resources to minimise burden accross a number of diseases and settings.
 Recent publication from the group on the HIV model can be found [here](https://pubmed.ncbi.nlm.nih.gov/29652100/), with papers showcasing HIV [TB](http://optimamodel.com/tb/) and [HIPtool](http://hiptool.org)  curently in submission.
-- Modelling HIV across West Africa.I lead a group across UCL, LSHTM and Coventry University that aims to determine the key determinants of risk accross different West Africa settings.
+- Modelling HIV across West Africa.
+I lead a group across UCL, LSHTM and Coventry University that aims to determine the key determinants of risk accross different West Africa settings.
 We recently developed a [novel mathematical model](https://www.medrxiv.org/content/10.1101/19008839v1.full.pdf) that explores the role of different populations cohorts in gearing up the HIV epidemic which is currently in submission for publication.

 ## Data analytics and machine learning research